bone2/bone2.github.io/_posts/2021-05-15-topic-modeling.markdown

 ![cluster 1 when the number of cluster was 2](/assets/WeChat816f864d2664d37647b0238e72773fbe.png)

-That's it, looked good.
+That's it, it looked good.
 Work almost done here, but the effectiveness of kmeans algorithm largely depends on initial cluster number, that's say you want to set data into 2 or 6 clusters.
 It deserved to make more experiments to compare the results.
 In order to make it easier, we wrap this process as a function:
 ```python
 def identify_topics(df, desc_matrix, num_clusters):
   km = KMeans(n_clusters=num_clusters)